stakecorn-labs/architecture/README.md

 ## AVS Reference Implementation

-The AVS deposits the yield.
+The AVS deposits the yield as an ERC-20 token.
 The AVS is then able to compute the share of the yields to pay to each user and send it.

 ```
 contract YieldManager {